-The six bowlers with highest fill percentage at the end of the regular season will be named to each conference's all-conference first team.
-A minimum of sixty percent of all possible frames during regular season (in-conference) competition must have been achieved for a player to be eligible for to be named all-conference.
+The six varsity bowlers with the highest fill percentage at the end of the regular season will be named to each conference's all-conference first team.
+A minimum of sixty percent of all possible varsity frames during regular season (in-conference) competition must have been achieved for a player to be eligible for to be named all-conference.
 A bowler must have a regular season participation percentage of 70% or higher in order to be eligible to be named conference most outstanding player (MOP).
 If a bowler finishes with the highest fill percentage in their conference, but does not have a participation percentage of 70% or higher then the next bowler in line that does have a participation percentage of 70% or higher will be named conference MOP.
+Any bowler that has participated in more than four junior varsity matches during the regular season shall be ineligible to be named to an all-conference team.
 Bowlers that are named all-conference will receive a plaque from the league office.
 If a MHSB coach has reason to believe that a (potential) all-conference member is not worthy of the honor, a complaint (kept anonymous unless permission is granted otherwise) may be filed with the league office.
 The MHSB commissioners will make a decision on all complaints as quickly as possible.
 League officials reserve the right to revoke a bowler's all-conference status any time prior to the conclusion of the all-conference tournament if an all-conference bowler is found guilty of misconduct or severe misconduct.
-If a bowler's all-conference status is revoked then the bowler with the next highest fill percentage during the regular season shall be named to the conference's All-Conference team.
+If a bowler's all-conference status is revoked then the bowler with the next highest fill percentage during the regular season shall be named to the conference's All-Conference team